 From personally identifiable customer information to trade secrets, contracts commonly contain highly sensitive data – and sometimes provisions and penalties for failing to adequately protect this confidential information.
 Meanwhile, research into the incidence and scope of data breaches worldwide shows that the risk of data loss, whether due to malicious or unintentional causes, continues to grow.
-With year over year increases in the size, cost, and probability of suffering a data breach incident seen globally.

 To reduce the risk of data loss – and the possibility of a resulting contractual breach, along with other negative effects, corporations must make security a top consideration in their approach to contract management.
-Storing contracts on insecure an SharePoint and open-access collaboration platforms won’t cut it: from secure logins and access controls to encryption and state-of-the-art cloud protection, it’s more important than ever to ensure that security best practices are employed throughout the contract lifecycle.
+Storing contracts on insecure and open-access collaboration platforms won’t cut it: from secure logins and access controls to encryption and state-of-the-art cloud protection, it’s more important than ever to ensure that security best practices are employed throughout the contract lifecycle.

 2. Compliance Requirements Put Businesses on the Hook

 From the European Union’s General Data Protection Regulation (GDPR), data privacy rules that came into effect last year and affect any business with EU-based clients or vendors, to the rules set out in the Federal Acquisition Regulation (FAR), which apply to executive agencies and anyone who does business with them, private and public businesses face an ever-growing volume of mandatory standards that guide their everyday operations.